 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?

 Yes.
-You may use part 1C of the suggested form to state any directions or limitations on your mental health treatment for any future time when you may be unable to give those instructions.
+You may use page 9 of the suggested form (“Other Medical Instructions”) to state any directions or limitations on your mental health treatment for any future time when you may be unable to give those instructions.
 If you do not wish to make choices about life sustaining treatment at the same time, you may leave the sections about those choices blank.

 3. Does anyone have to approve my advance instructions at the time I make them?

 No. However, your living will must be signed by two adult witnesses.
 The witnesses may not be relatives, beneficiaries of your estate or employees of your health care provider.
 If you have appointed an agent, your agent cannot also act as a witness.
 Your witnesses must not be people financially responsible for your health care.